 ’Not Contains the parameter’ should not contain the value specified inside the row in the configuration.
 The possibilities for the value are the same as described in contains section.

 For the exact value, contains, and not contains validation options, you can select the value.
 The not empty will hide the option to enter the value:

-When the “Add” button is pressed, a validator / condition will be added.
+When the “Add” button is pressed, a validator/condition will be added.
 The description will contain a short description explaining how the validation will be evaluated.
-You may edit the validator / condition while your workflow is in ‘edit mode’.
-To apply the validator / condition to the existing workflow and to real tickets, you must publish it.
-The example above proposes the validation criteria (inside validator) for the post function that acquires the IP address (with addition of the filter criteria that the subnet name should contain the letter ‘a’).
+You may edit the validator/condition while your workflow is in ‘edit mode’.
+To apply the validator/condition to the existing workflow and to real tickets, you must publish it.
+The example above proposes the validation criteria (inside validator) for the post function that acquires the IP address (with the addition of the filter criteria that the subnet name should contain the letter ‘a’).